State's deaths pass 31,000 residents with 136 increase; cases spike 7,179 after 1,700 day before

-Florida's coronavirus deaths of residents passed 31,000 three days before the first-year anniversary of the first two fatalities announced with an increase of 136 one day after 147, as cases surged by 7,179 compared with 1,700 Monday.
-Also, total daily tests nearly quadrupled.
+Florida's coronavirus deaths of residents passed 31,000 four days before the first-year anniversary of the first two fatalities announced with an increase of 136 one day after 147, as cases surged by 7,179 compared with 1,700 Monday, the Florida Department of Health announced Tuesday.
+Also, total daily tests more than quadrupled and positivity rates dropped.

 Palm Beach County's deaths increased by 6 with 4 on Treasure Coast, which was 3 in St. Lucie and 1 in Indian River, and zero in Okeechobee.

-Florida, California and New York were the only states to post triple-digit deaths increases Monday as fatalities in the U.S. rose by 1,567, which is 365 days (one year) after the first death was announced in the nation in Washington state.
-One Monday ago, the death toll surpassed 500,000, which was 37 days since 400,000.
+Florida, California and Texas were the only states to post triple-digit deaths increases Tuesday (plus Virginia with data review), one day after fatalities in the U.S. rose by 1,567.
 Increased cases: 58,812.

-The state reports, which include positivity rates, hadn't been released yet.
-The dashboard showed 124,421 tested.

 The state considers anything above 5 percent in the danger threshold.